nadimtuhin/BanglaABC123/README.md

-# Number Match Game
+# BanglaABC123

 ## Overview

-The Number Match Game is a fun and interactive educational game designed to help users learn numbers in both English and Bengali.
+The BanglaABC123 is a fun and interactive educational game designed to help users learn numbers in both English and Bengali.
 The game features a matching mechanic where players must find pairs of cards that match in value.
 It utilizes React, TypeScript, and Tailwind CSS for a modern and responsive user interface.

 ## Features